 Regardless of how long you plan to keep your truck, you don’t want a steel fuel tank that drips.
 It may surprise you to learn that some manufacturers put their fuel tanks for sale without testing each one for leaks first.
 Instead they take one of their diesel fuel tanks off the line and do a random sample test.
 Here at Propower, we build truck fuel tanks with pride so we pressure test each and every steel fuel tank we build.
 No exceptions!

 Wrong diesel fuel tank – truck down another week!

 When you buy an aftermarket fuel tank, it has to fit.
 Ok, were stating the obvious, but how do you know for sure that it will?
-If you deal directly with the manufacturer of diesel fuel tanks they should be able to supply you with mechanical drawings for every diesel fuel tank they build.
+If you deal directly with the manufacturer of diesel fuel tanks they should be able to supply you with mechanical drawings for the diesel fuel tank you're planning to order.
 Compare their dimensions with the tank on your truck to verify the fit.

 Furthermore, if they are experienced manufacturers, they should have no doubt that the diesel fuel tank they build for you will fit perfectly.
 It should be guaranteed to fit or your money back - including free return shipping if it doesn't fit.
 Check out our "Perfect Fit Guarantee".